MohamedElashri/tar_folder/README.md

 # tar_folder

-A convenient shell script to create tar archives with advanced options for file inclusion/exclusion, recursive mode, dry run, verbose output, and more.
+A convenient shell script to create tar archives with advanced options for file inclusion/exclusion, dry run, verbose output, and more.

 ## Installation